frodrigues87/Adventure-Works-SQL-Project/README.md

 This repository contains the SQL project for Adventure Works, a fictional bicycle manufacturing company.
 The project aims to address stock clearance issues through an online auction system and recommends locations for new brick-and-mortar stores.

 ## Project Contents
-### Project Overview:
-Project - SQL_2023.pdf details the challenges and goals of the project.
-### Our Approach:
-Report.pdf outlines the strategies and solutions we've implemented.
+### Documentation: Detailed report and project specifications.
+Documentation/Project guidelines.pdf: The project's problem statement and specifications.
+Documentation/Report.pdf: Our analytical report addressing the project requirements.
-### SQL Scripts:
+### SQL Code: SQL scripts developed for the project.
-StockClearance.sql: Script for managing the stock clearance auction system.
+SQL code/StockClearance.sql: Contains the procedures and queries for the stock clearance system.
-<p> BrickAndMortarStores.sql: Script for analyzing and recommending store locations.
+SQL code/BrickAndMortarStores.sql: Scripts for analyzing potential new store locations.

-## Reading Path
-### Project Overview:
-Begin with the Project - SQL_2023.pdf to understand the problem statement and project requirements.
-### Our Solution:
-Proceed to Report.pdf for an in-depth analysis and the strategies we implemented to address the challenges.
-### Implementation:
-Examine the StockClearance.sql and BrickAndMortarStores.sql for the actual SQL code that brings our solutions to life.

-## How to Navigate
+## Usage
-SQL_2023.pdf contains the problem outline and functional specifications for the auction system.
-<p>After understanding the problem, Report.pdf provides our comprehensive report on the solutions and methodologies.</p>
-<p>Finally, review the SQL scripts StockClearance.sql and BrickAndMortarStores.sql for the technical implementation.</p>
+For a full understanding of the project, start with the documentation, then proceed to examine the SQL code.
+The project is laid out to guide you from understanding the problem (Project guidelines.pdf) to our solution (Report.pdf), and finally, the actual implementation (StockClearance.sql and BrickAndMortarStores.sql).

 ## Features
 Online Auction System: Includes SQL scripts for stored procedures